Yugoslav destroyer Dubrovnik: Premuda

 Premuda was commissioned in the Italian Navy (Regia Marina) in February 1942.
 Later that month she rescued British prisoners of war who survived the sinking of the SS Ariosto, an Italian ship ferrying them from Tripoli to Sicily.
-In early June, the Italian submarine Alagi fired on Premuda, mistaking her for a British destroyer owing to her similarities with a British H-class destroyer.
+In early June, the Italian submarine Alagi fired torpedoes at Premuda, mistaking her for a British destroyer owing to her similarities with a British H-class destroyer.
 The attack missed Premuda and struck the Navigatori-class destroyer Antoniotto Usodimare, sinking her.
 During 12–16 June 1942, Premuda took part in operations against the Allied Operation Harpoon convoy attempting to reach the beleaguered island of Malta from Gibraltar.
 As part of the 10th Destroyer Flotilla, Premuda supported the Italian 7th Cruiser Squadron, comprising the light cruisers Eugenio di Savoia and Raimondo Montecuccoli.
 The Allied naval force lost two destroyers and four merchant ships to a combination of naval gunfire, torpedoes, air attacks, and naval mines.
 The Navigatori-class destroyer Ugolino Vivaldi was hit by a British destroyer, and Premuda was tasked to tow her to safety in the harbour of Pantelleria, an island in the Strait of Sicily, under escort from the destroyer Lanzerotto Malocello.

 On 6–7 January 1943, Premuda and 13 other Italian destroyers transported troops to the Axis-held port of Tunis in North Africa.
 They completed two more such missions between 9 February and 22 March.
 On 17 July, Premuda developed serious engine problems in the Ligurian Sea near La Spezia.
 She was subsequently brought to Genoa for a major boiler and engine overhaul.
 It was decided to rebuild her along the lines of the Navigatori-class, including a wider beam to improve her stability.
 As shells for her Škoda-built main guns were in short supply, the decision was made to replace them with Italian-made 135 mm /L45 guns in single mounts.
 The rebuild was also to have included augmented 37 mm and 20 mm armament, probably using space made available by removing her aft torpedo tubes.
 The rebuild had not been completed when Italy surrendered to the Allies, and Premuda was seized by Germany at Genoa on 8 or 9 September 1943.
 Premuda was the most important and effective Italian war prize ship of World War II.